tinymce/tinymce-docs/plugins/imagetools.md

 Another way of getting images across domains is using local server-side proxy.
 Proxy is basically a script, that will retrieve remote image and pipe it back to TinyMCE, as if it was local.
 Example of such proxy (written in PHP) can be found below.

 [TinyMCE Enterprise](http://www.tinymce.com/pricing/) subscription also includes proxy service written in Java.
-Check the [Install Server-side Components]({{ site.baseurl }}/enterprise/server/) guide for details.
+Check [Install Server-side Components]({{ site.baseurl }}/enterprise/server/) guide for details.

 **Type:** `String`